A player's baseball age indicates how old he is as of June 30 in a given season.

 Note: Baseball age is not an official metric, but it is widely used in baseball literature and media.

-Mike Trout is tied for seventh all time in homers through a player's age-25 season with 201 through the conclusion of 2017.
+Mike Trout was tied for seventh all time in homers through a player's age-25 season with 201 through the conclusion of 2017.
 Although he was 26 years old by the end of the 2017 campaign, it is considered his age-25 season because he didn't turn 26 until Aug.
-7, and, thus, was 25 on July 1, 2017.
+7, and, thus, was 25 on June 30, 2017.
 As a result, Trout can be said to have tallied 201 homers through his age-25 season.